Can I sponsor my nephew to the UK?

 Furthermore, such dependency is at present ( see below) a good reason for non-EU/ EEA national nephews or nieces of EU/ EEA uncles or aunts, to make applications from abroad to come to the UK as dependent family members on a permanent basis.

-Whilst the non-EU/ EEA dependents of the EU/ EEA uncles or aunts have advantages at present over those whose sponsoring relatives are not from the EU / EEA, after 31st December 2020, when the transitional period under the EU withdrawal agreement comes to an end, they will be in the same position as all others who have British or settled non-EU/ EEA uncles or aunts in the UK, requiring them to show good reasons of staying on in the UK for example on human rights grounds or good reason of applying to join them in the Uk once their temporary visa here expires or if they intend to capitalise on the family relationship with a view to obtaining entry clearance to join an uncle/aunt here on a permanent visa.
+Whilst the non-EU/ EEA dependents of the EU/ EEA uncles or aunts had advantages over those whose sponsoring relatives are not from the EU / EEA, after Brexit they are now in the same position as all others who have British or settled non-EU/ EEA uncles or aunts in the UK, requiring them to show good reasons of staying on in the UK for example on human rights grounds or good reason of applying to join them in the UK once their temporary visa here expires or if they intend to capitalise on the family relationship with a view to obtaining entry clearance to join an uncle/aunt here on a permanent visa.

 These will be difficult but certainly possible applications that can only be made after specialist and expert legal advice.

 Ask our Expert Legal Team